derricks/derricks.github.io/chapter_book_thoughts.md

  _Nick and Tesla_ series, Bob Pflugfelder
    * Premise: Twins Nick and Tesla are sent to live with their would-be mad-scientist uncle when their parents are whisked away to work on a secret government project.
 At Uncle Newt's house, they discover a lab full of stuff they can use to tinker in ways that help them solve mysteries around town.
    * General thoughts: Our daughter enjoys these stories quite a bit.
 Full of kid-sized humor and wacky plots, the books will keep readers turning pages.
 The books _also_ include build guides to build many of the projects Nick and Tesla construct.
 Topics range from simple electronics to spy gadgets and more.
+One could argue that the stories are rather thinly draped around the included projects, but they're engaging enough.
    * Social commentary: The Caucasian protagonists both seem equally capable of carrying out the projects, and they work together well with the neighbors (some of whom are people of color).

 _The Questioneers_ series, Andrea Beatty